Are you ready to scale and grow your consulting business?

 But It’s entirely within your ability to do.
 You can start with something simple like a discovery offer.

-Elliot Begoun, CEO of The Intertwine Group, could easily offer custom consulting with his expertise for emerging food and beverage brands.
+Elliot Begoun, founder & CEO of TIG Brands, could easily offer custom consulting with his expertise for emerging food and beverage brands.

 Instead, he’s built a process and system for helping up and coming food and beverage brands grow into bigger, more established businesses.
 He’s broken it down into stages and individual productized offers.